Islamic State faces final territorial defeat in eastern Syria battle

 “We expect it to be over soon,” Mustafa Bali, a spokesman for the Syrian Democratic Forces (SDF) told Reuters.

-An array of enemies, both local and international, confronted Islamic State (IS) after it declared a modern-day “caliphate” in 2014 across large swathes of territory it had seized in Syria and neighboring Iraq.

-Thousands of IS followers and fighters, who had retreated to Baghouz as the group was gradually driven out of those lands, have poured out of the tiny cluster of hamlets and farmlands in Deir al-Zor province over the last few weeks.

-Bali told Reuters on Saturday that the SDF were advancing on two fronts using medium and heavy weaponry.
-Three SDF fighters had been wounded so far, he added.
+He said the SDF were advancing on two fronts using medium and heavy weaponry, and three of its fighters had been wounded so far.
+The SDF has previously said that many of the jihadists left in Baghouz were foreigners.

+The SDF commander-in-chief said on Thursday that his force would declare victory within a week.
+He was later contradicted by U.S. President Donald Trump, who said the SDF had retaken 100 percent of the territory once held by IS.

+Washington has about 2,000 troops in Syria, mainly to support the SDF in fighting IS.
+Trump announced in December he would withdraw all of them, but the White House partially reversed itself last month, saying some 400 troops would stay.

+An 27-year-old Indonesian widow who emerged on Friday said she would have liked to stay in IS territory but conceded that conditions had become untenable.

+“I have no money, I have no food for my baby, no medicine, nothing for my baby, so I must go out,” she told Reuters.

-Reporting by Ellen Francis; Writing by Stephen Kalin/Tom Perry; Editing by Kim Coghill and Alexander Smith
+Additional reporting by Issam Abdullah; Writing by Stephen Kalin/Tom Perry; Editing by Kim Coghill and Mark Heinrich